 Two coronavirus deaths in Kanawha County

 KANAWHA COUNTY, W.Va.
-(WSAZ) - Two people have died in connection to the coronavirus.
+(WSAZ) - Two more people have died in connection to COVID-19.

-According to the Kanawha-Charleston Health Department, the deaths include a 74-year-old female and a 78-year-old man.
-There have been 91 total deaths in the county.
+According to the Kanawha-Charleston Health Department, a 92-year-old female and a 79-year-old male died, bringing the total number of deaths in Kanawha County to 93.

+There are 34 more cases of the coronavirus, bringing the total number of cases to 3,080.

 Copyright 2020 WSAZ.
 All rights reserved.